jqwik-team/jqwik2-api-discussion/README.md

 - **Property**: The four main aspects of a property are...

-  1. The arbitraries describing the input data
+  1. The arbitraries describing the input data, including boundaries and other constraints from the domain.
-  2. An optional set of additional preconditions to make the property meaningful
+  2. An optional set of additional preconditions - called **assumptions** - that make the property meaningful.
-  3. The code under test
+  4. The code under test
-  4. The invariants and postconditions that must hold.
+  5. The invariants and postconditions that must hold.
      Invariants and postconditions are often expressed by _assertions_ within the code under test.

+- **Property Validation**: Running a property's _code under test_ with _samples_ that comply with the _preconditions_.
+  Validation is successful if invariants and postconditions hold in all runs.
+  **Statistical Validation** can weaken the "all runs" rule by requiring only a certain percentage of runs to comply with invariants.

 - **Sample**: The concrete set of values used in one _try_.
+The sample must follow all preconditions.

 - **Try**: A single execution of a property with a specific set of test data.